Epidemic Spreading and Aging in Temporal Networks with Memory: Numerical simulations

 We first check that, as long as $1\ll\av{k}\ll N$, the results are independent of the exact value of $\av{k}$, as predicted by the theory.
 Fig.~\ref{indepfromk} shows, for $\beta=1$, that the effective threshold initially grows with $\av{k}$ but then reaches a plateau, in accordance with the expectations.

-In Fig.~\ref{staticratio} we report the dependence of the effective epidemic threshold as a function of $\beta$ for three values of the average degree $\av{k}$, compared with the predictions of the ABMF theory with and without memory.
-We observe that, as $\av{k}$ grows, numerical results tend to coincide with theoretical predictions.

-On the other hand, for small values of $\av{k}$ the value of the threshold is smaller than the one predicted theoretically.
+In Fig.~\ref{staticratio} we report the dependence of the effective epidemic threshold as a function of $\beta$ for three values of the average degree $\av{k}$, compared with the predictions of the ABMF theory with and without memory. { We observe that, as $\av{k}$ grows, numerical results tend to coincide with theoretical predictions.
+A nice agreement with the ABMF results is obtained for $\av{k}\approx100$, which is a large but realistic number of connections in a social systems.
+We remark that $\av{k}\approx100$ is large enough for observing mean field behavior but also it is much smaller than the total number of sites $N=5\cdot10^{4}$ so that the system is not fully connected and degree fluctuations are important.} On the other hand, for small values of $\av{k}$ the value of the threshold is smaller than the one predicted theoretically.
 Indeed, on effective static networks with small connectivity we expect the presence of clusters of mutually interconnected nodes to be relevant, as they are able to reinfect each other several times.
 It is well known that for the SIS model these backtracking effects tend to lower the epidemic threshold since social circles with high activity favor the overall survival of the epidemic.